 |Pollutant||Emission Reductions in Article 4(4), SL 549.124||Emission Levels in 2005||2030 Emission Limits

-Compliance with these ceilings is assessed through the Atmospheric Emissions Inventory (prepared by the Member States every year) and the projections (prepared by the Member States every two years), which are accompanied by the Informative Inventory Report.
+Compliance with these ceilings is assessed through the Atmospheric Emissions Inventory (prepared by the Member States every year) and the projections (prepared by the Member States every two years), which are accompanied by the Informative Inventory Report on an annual basis.
 The time series for the emission of atmospheric pollutants by the EU Member States can be viewed on this webpage.
 In addition, ERA reports the spatially disaggregated national emission inventories and large point source inventories, as required under the NEC Directive.

 The National Air Pollution Control Programme for Malta outlines the measures selected for adoption in the coming years with a view to meet the above-mentioned emission reduction commitments.